 She denied having any other symptoms, including skin discoloration, limb or joint pain, or any perceivable neurological deficit.
 She had no relevant past medical history, specifically of genitourinary disease, hypertension or other cardiac or vascular diseases.

 With a sudden onset of severe pain 12 hours postdive and a relatively long stay at a shallow depth before her last ascent, decompression illness (DCI) was not the most likely diagnosis, although it couldn’t be excluded.
 With the limited information available, acute abdominal illness and possible acute cardiac condition (heart attack) had to be excluded.
 The acute pain in the abdomen could be caused by the following:

 - an abdominal aortic aneurysm, which is an abnormal and dangerous dilatation of the main artery that takes blood to the entire lower half of the body and puts the person at risk of fatal internal bleeding if this artery ruptures

 - a gynecological or urinary event such as a miscarriage or a severe urinary infection

 The DAN medic who took the call explained the possibility of DCI as well as the other conditions.

 Her pain lessened during the chamber treatment but worsened immediately afterward.
-The hospital team reassessed the diver and found an abdominal rigidity upon palpation; imaging showed an intestinal obstruction.
-The diver had surgery to remove the small damaged part of her intestine.
+The hospital team reassessed the diver and found abdominal rigidity upon palpation; imaging showed an intestinal obstruction.
+The diver had surgery to remove a small damaged part of her intestine.
 She recovered well and returned home to the U.S. a few days later.
 She had no significant repercussions that interfered with her general health or her return to scuba diving after an extended recovery period.

 © Alert Diver — Q2 2020